Contribute to the growth of the Museum collection by adopting a MINERAL or a GEM! Learn More

 NHM's gem and mineral collection of about 150,000 specimens is the most significant in the country, west of the Smithsonian.
 See More

-Our first meeting of 2015 will be kicking it off at our emeritus curator's home.
+Our first meeting of 2015 will kick off at our emeritus curator's home.

 By invite only.